 6. An Officer and a Gentleman (1982)

-The first movie of Richard Gere which broadcasted his potential and preserved his babe magnet image.
-He had to be rough and romantic for the role as an aviation aspirant at Navy flight school, which he did and his bottom feud with the actor Louis Gossett Jr. who played as the trainer was floundering as well as complicated.
+The first movie of Richard Gere broadcasted his potential and preserved his babe magnet image.
+He had to be rough and romantic for the role as an aviation aspirant at Navy flight school, which he did, and his bottom feud with the actor Louis Gossett Jr., who played the trainer, was floundering as well as complicated.

 5. Internal Affairs (1990)

-A good film which no one talks about; Gere’s rare and organic portrayal of a greasy manipulative womanizer which no one discusses about; a swaggering and distinctive approach to it’s subject matter that no one considered to anatomize and this would go on.
+A good film that no one talks about; Gere’s rare and organic portrayal of a greasy manipulative womanizer which no one discusses; a swaggering and distinctive approach to its subject matter that no one considered to anatomize and this would go on.
 ‘Internal Affairs’ was surprisingly good in its narration and painstaking characterization.
 The fact that it did not go well with the audience irks me, but then, who bats an eye when Roger Ebert himself lent a spoon to it.

 4. Arbitrage (2012)

-The best thing about ‘Arbitrage’ is it’s title – because it made justice to the storyline and i bet no other movie can bear this title.
-Richard Gere plays the arbitrageur who takes advantages of all the inefficiencies that suffocate his greed, who can push his own boundaries even at his sixties, falsify the reports of his investors, cheat on his wife, pulls the legs of his own daughter.
-It is Nicholas Jarecki’s brilliant writing and Cliff Martinez’s pumped up background pitch that elevated the film apart from Gere’s sleek projection as badass billionaire.
+The best thing about ‘Arbitrage’ is its title – because it made justice to the storyline, and I bet no other movie can bear this title.
+Richard Gere plays the arbitrageur who takes advantage of all the inefficiencies that suffocate his greed, who can push his own boundaries even in his sixties, falsify the reports of his investors, cheat on his wife, and pull the legs of his own daughter.
+It is Nicholas Jarecki’s brilliant writing and Cliff Martinez’s pumped-up background pitch that elevated the film apart from Gere’s sleek projection as a badass billionaire.

 3. Pretty Woman (1990)

 Gere’s movies often discharge more nudity than emotions (Since his ‘Goodbar’ days).
-There were a wide set of detractors who were deeply concerned with that fact but ‘Pretty woman’ tore them apart.
+There was a wide set of detractors who were deeply concerned with that fact, but ‘Pretty Woman’ tore them apart.
 It is one of Gere’s tender and sublime performances that we missed in years.
 His bonding with Julia Roberts looked lively and supple.
-The film is engrossing in many ways right from the scene where we see a millionaire falling in love with a hooker though he hates to treat her like one.
-Absorbing his thoughts, her mind tends to reflect it but she is too reticent to admit.
-Much to the effect, ‘Pretty Woman’ celebrates womanhood, more importantly it respects it.
+The film is engrossing in many ways, right from the scene where we see a millionaire falling in love with a hooker though he hates to treat her like one.
+Absorbing his thoughts, her mind tends to reflect them, but she is too reticent to admit them.
+Much to the effect, ‘Pretty Woman’ celebrates womanhood, but more importantly, it respects it.

 2. Chicago (2002)